DjgutiA/4a-docs/README.md

 Each microservice is packaged on a Docker container.
 Every container is finally deployed to heroku.

-To get a visual example of the architecture, refer to the 'Diagrama de arquitectura' image.
+To get a visual example of the architecture, refer to the 'Diagrama de arquitectura' image on master branch.